Law of Iraq: Laws of Personal Status

 In 1959, Iraq passed the Personal Status Law.
 This law came after the successful revolution against the British in 1958.
 During this revolt for a republic, women took on a larger role in the political atmosphere.
 As the law was drafted by the Iraq Women's League (a female led campaign dedicated to obtaining gender equality), it reflected progressive ideologies and a dedication to women's rights.
 The law protected women's interests in regard to marriage, divorce, and inheritance.
 It also granted favor to mothers during custody battles and prevented children from marrying.
 While the law signified a win for progressives, the law was frequently under attack from more conservative groups.

 After the fall of the prime minister Abdul-Karim Qasim in 1963, more conservative ideology spread throughout the country.
-Some scholars believe the U.S. CIA backed the Ba'th Party coup that overthrew Qasim in order to prevent the spread of communism.
+Some scholars believe the U.S. CIA backed the Ba'ath Party coup that overthrew Qasim in order to prevent the spread of communism.
 In 1963, some political leaders attempted to strengthen Islamic Law with an amendment that no longer made the practice of polygamy invalid.
 Throughout the 1960s, amendments were made which reduced the progressive nature of the original law.

 In 1978, an amendment was passed that partially reflected the ideals of the female activists.
 For instance, it made it easier to request a divorce and it improved maternal custody rights.
 However, it failed to outlaw polygamy, prohibit forced marriage, and improve equal inheritance.
 In 1980, a new amendment allowed men to take a second wife as long as she was a widow.
 Over the rest of the 1980s and 1990s, various conservative and progressive changes would be made to the original law with many in regard to divorce.

 After the U.S. created the Iraqi Governing Council, in December 2003, its leader passed Decree 137.
 This decree attempted to abolish the Personal Status Law of 1959.
 Rather than the government handling family issues for every Iraqi family in the same manner, the new decree would allow each case to be judged based on the beliefs of the family's religion or sect.
 This made family law less secular.

 In January 2025, the Iraqi parliament passed another amendment.
 This allowed marrying couples to choose if they would like the 1959 Personal Status Law or the Shia Ja'afari school of Islamic jurisprudence to apply to their family.
 This school of legal philosophy differs from other schools since it subscribes to the Shi'a denomination rather than Sunni.
 In 1959, the Ja’afari school joined four Sunni schools as part of the Azhar University of Cairo.
 If the couple disagrees on which law to pick, the husband's choice is honored.
 This choice may not be changed later.
 Essentially, the law makes Shiite couples choose between religious or secular rulings.
 With the religious ruling, girls as young as nine would be permitted to marry.
 These conservative changes were made so the government would align more with Islam and less with Western ideologies.